 The NCRC conducted many investigations into DBRFs (dog-bite-related fatalities and found that only 18% could verify a specific breed.

-Chained dogs cause more dog bite attacks.
+Chained dogs bite 2.8 times more than unchained dogs.
 Since 2003, chained dogs have accounted for the killing of more than 450 Americans.
 Children are especially vulnerable to dog attacks.
 PETA outlines the events for many recorded chained dog attacks.

 The Kangal Dog Breed Has the Strongest Bite Force of 743 PSI (Inside Dogs World)